AtsushiSakai/PythonRobotics/README.md

 - [Welcome to CVXPY 1\.0 — CVXPY 1\.0\.0 documentation](https://cvxgrp.github.io/cvxpy/index.html)

-and Gurobi is used as a solver for mix integer optimization problem.
+Gurobi is used as a solver for mix integer optimization problem.

 - [Gurobi Optimization \- The State\-of\-the\-Art Mathematical Programming Solver](http://www.gurobi.com/)